-Optional for the U.S. EX model Vacuum dirt and dust from the leather frequently.
+On U.S. EX V-6, optional for U.S. EX Vacuum dirt and dust from the leather frequently.
 Pay particular attention to the pleats and seams.
 Clean the leather with a soft cloth dampened with clear water, then buff it with a clean, dry cloth.
 If further cleaning is needed, use a soap specifically for leather, such as saddle soap.
 Apply this soap with a damp, soft cloth.
-Wipe down and buff as described above.
+Wipe down and buff as described above